Get a property report and suburb profile for any property in Girrawheen

 Girrawheen suburb profile

-Girrawheen is a residential suburb located approximately 15km north of Perth's CBD, within the City of Wanneroo.
-Known for its diverse community and affordable housing options, Girrawheen attracts families and first-time homebuyers.
-The suburb features a range of amenities, including local schools, shopping centers, and parks, providing a convenient lifestyle for residents.
-Girrawheen's proximity to major roads and public transport links ensures easy access to Perth and surrounding areas.
-With its community-focused atmosphere and ongoing development, Girrawheen continues to be a popular choice for those seeking a balanced suburban lifestyle.
+Girrawheen is a residential suburb located approximately 15km north of Perth's CBD, known for its multicultural community and family-friendly atmosphere.
+The suburb offers a range of amenities, including schools, parks, and shopping centres, making it a convenient place for families and individuals.
+Girrawheen is characterized by its diverse housing options, from traditional homes to modern developments, catering to a variety of lifestyles.
+The suburb's proximity to major roads and public transport links ensures easy access to the city and surrounding areas.
+With its community spirit and growing infrastructure, Girrawheen continues to be a welcoming and vibrant place to live.

 Girrawheen property market performance

-Girrawheen’s property market has experienced significant growth over the past 12 months, particularly in house values, which have increased by 15.3%.
-The current median house price stands at $775,000.
-Although unit values have surged by 24.4%, the median unit price remains at $0, indicating limited sales data.
+Girrawheen’s property market has experienced significant growth over the past 12 months, with house values increasing by 16.9%.
+The current median house price stands at $885,000.
+Although unit values have risen by 19.1%, the median unit price remains at $0, indicating limited sales data.
+Over the past three months, 24 houses and 3 units were sold, with houses selling rapidly at a median of 10 days on the market.

-The rental market in Girrawheen has also seen notable changes, with house rents increasing by 18.2% to an average of $650.
-Meanwhile, unit rents have remained stable at $655, indicating a steady demand for rental properties in the area.
+The rental market in Girrawheen has also seen notable changes, with average rent for houses increasing by 10.5% to $650, while unit rents have remained stable at $625, showing no change over the last 12 months.

 HousesUnits